Ready Player Two: Plot

 The ONI headsets start selling fast allowing GSS to absorb IOI.
-When a specific number of ONI purchases is reached, a new riddle appears.
+When a specific number of simultaneous OASIS users is reached, a new riddle appears.
 The riddle is about finding Seven Shards to restore the "Siren's Soul".
 Wade has trouble finding them, so he offers a billion-dollar bounty for whoever can give him information on the shards.
-GSS employee Faisal Sodhi calls for a GSS co-owners meeting as people keep hacking the ONI headsets to exceed the twelve hour usage limit.
+GSS employee Faisal Sodhi calls for a GSS co-owners meeting as people keep hacking the ONI headsets to exceed the twelve-hour usage limit.
 Art3mis turns up as well and proposes to put an age-restriction on the ONI headsets, leading to another argument.
 It is here that we learn that her grandmother died of pancreatic cancer.
 She loses the vote and logs out.
-An androgynous gunter named L0hengrin/Skylar Castillo Adkins, a member of a clan called the L0w Five which also consists of fellow gunters Lilith, Wukong, Rizzo, and Kastagir find the First Shard and Wade experiences one of Ogden "Og" Morrow's wife Kira's memories: her creating her first piece of digital artwork.
-For their help, L0hengrin receives the billion dollar prize from Wade and shares it with their clan.
+An androgynous gunter named L0hengrin "Lo"/Skylar Castillo Adkins, a member of a clan called the L0w Five which also consists of fellow gunters Lilith, Wukong, Rizzo, and Kastagir finds the First Shard and Wade experiences one of Ogden "Og" Morrow's wife Kira's memories: her creating her first piece of digital artwork.
+For their help, L0hengrin receives the billion-dollar prize from Wade and shares it with their clan.

 Og disappears after Wade obtains the First Shard and GSS employee Miles Gendell tells Wade that Nolan Sorrento has broken out of prison.
 Another meeting is called.
-Faisal, who is organizing the meeting, turns out to be a corrupt A.I. copy of James Halliday's avatar Anorak who steals back his Robes.
+Faisal, who is organizing the meeting, turns out to be a corrupt A.I. copy of James Halliday's avatar, Anorak, who steals back his Robes.
 Wade realizes that he broke Sorrento out of prison as he is seen with a captive Og.
-Anorak's A.I. demands that the High Five give him the Siren's Soul or they will die of Synaptic Overload Syndrome (except Art3mis who is using ordinary OASIS equipment).
-Anorak reveals that the ONI users can't log out unless he gets what he wants.
+Anorak's A.I. demands that the High Five give him the Siren's Soul, or they will die of Synaptic Overload Syndrome (except Art3mis, who is using ordinary OASIS equipment).
+Anorak reveals that the ONI users can't log out unless they get what they want.
 He crashes Art3mis's private jet, but she turns out to have survived.